VLucet/stats_rethinking_julia/index.md

 ~~~
 ### An exploration with Julia and `Turing.jl`

-This repository contains the code required to reproduce the figures in Statistical Rethinking using the Julia package Turing.
+This repository contains the code required to reproduce (some of) the figures in Statistical Rethinking using the Julia package Turing.

 ### By chapter: